 If you have acid reflux or GI burning, you don’t have to quit drinking coffee.
 The high acidity levels in coffee can cause several negative side effects, but if reducing your caffeine intake is not an option, you can take steps to reduce acid levels.

 You can continue to enjoy your favorite drink without suffering from unpleasant heartburn by choosing low-acid, dark roast, and finely ground coffee beans.
 You can also add milk or cream to your coffee to reduce acidity.
-We hope this article was useful to you, and you can find new ways to enjoy your coffee without any discomfort!
+I hope this article was useful to you, and you can find new ways to enjoy your coffee without any discomfort!